proudcloud/clouduino/example/README.md

     - Choose Tools -> Port -> comX or /dev/tty.usbmodemXXXXX. (where X marks a sequentially or randomly assigned number.
 6. Click the Upload icon.

+Note: Enter Normal mode by toggling the switch to "Normal mode" then press Reset button.
+This is to run your program after flashing a program on your clouduino.

 #  Debugging and Troubleshooting #
 Failed upload is a common issue with programming ESP8266, (eg: "espcomm_sync failed" error), when encountered please try the following methods:
- - Replug the Clouduino.
-Failed upload are usually resolved by simply reconnecting Clouduino to the USB port, while holding down the switch for the first 3 seconds of connection and then uploading again.
+ - Toggle switch to Flash mode then press reset button.
  - Check if powersupply is sufficient, VCC pin should receive a stable 3.3V.
-Any lower than 2.9V supplied power causes upload to fail nor would the Clouduino function properly on normal mode.
+Any lower than 2.9V supplied power causes upload to fail nor would the Clouduino function properly even on normal mode.
  - Use a very short USB cable as much as possible.
-Very long cables to tend fail UART communication due to the delay induced by excess cable length.
+Very long cables to tend fail UART communication due to delay induced by excess cable length.

+Doublecheck your code:
+ - Make sure to include SPI.h for anything involving GPIO or ADC pin applications
+ - Don't forget to include MCP23S17.h if utilizing GPIO pins, and MCP3208.h for analog reading.